adventure-squad/Adventure-malawi/WhatShouldWeDoInMalawi.md

 Tobacco is very important for Malawi but they also have tea and sugar

-Balantir was Scottish settled and mister Livingston resisted the slave trade and was a cartographer that mapped malawis lake
+I think we should visit Balantir cause it was Scottish settled and mister Livingston resisted the slave trade and was a cartographer that mapped malawis lake